Maquiladora: Women

-Women enter the labor force
+Women enter the labor force and face inequality through different means

 Women entered the labor force in Mexico in large numbers in the latter half of the 20th century.
 Devaluations of the peso in 1982 and 1994 pushed many Mexican women into the labor force.
 Between 1970 and 1995, 18% more women were part of the working force, and many of these women were working in maquila factories.
 Women looked for work in factories because they could get jobs with few credentials and receive on the job training.
 Men working in maquilas were given positions of supervision, management, engineers, and technical jobs, while women were relegated to low-skill jobs.
 Young women tended to be hired more often than older women, but it depended on the circumstances of the job and type of factory.
 However, young single women often ended up in factories with better working conditions, like the electronics plants, while older women and mothers worked in more dangerous apparel factories.

+Gender plays a key role in both disguising and preserving economic frustration in the city of Juárez, Mexico.
+Given that several women are brutally murdered in Mexico, with Juárez as one of the main city targets, it is essential to look into the orientations of male authority, cheap labor exploitation, and the maquiladoras export processing zone.
+Oftentimes, young women are murdered as a result of economic frustration, being directed at the maquiladora workers.
+Working women are viewed by the maquiladora system as "cheap labor" and easily replaceable, which makes it easy and acceptable to kill these women without consequences.
+In order to examine the relationship between gender and production, gender and violence, this article focuses on situating the killings of these women within their social and ideological contexts.
+In this piece, the reasons for these women's treatment and the social justifications for it are examined.